MyPortugalHoliday.com

 Coimbra University

-The Alcaçova Palace was donated to the university by king João III in 1537.
+The Alcaçova Palace was donated to the university by King João III in 1537.
 This historic university building is centred around the Paço das Escolas plaza, with three wings and an open side overlooking the city.

-Open to visitors are, the Royal Palace staterooms, the Biblioteca Joanina, the Capela de Sao Miguel and the Torre da Universidade.
+Open to visitors are the Royal Palace staterooms, the Biblioteca Joanina, the Capela de São Miguel and the Torre da Universidade.

-The Royal Palace contains many grand staterooms, including the Sala dos Atos Grandes, the former throne room, now used for university ceremonies.
-The decorative Capela de Sao Miguel was the king’s private chapel and is adorned with beautiful azulejo tiles.
+The Royal Palace contains many grand staterooms, including the Sala dos Atos Grandes, the former throne room now used for university ceremonies.

-The admission fee to view all of the historic university buildings is €12.50 or €7 excluding the library, but it is free to enter the Paço das Escolas.
+The admission fee to view all of the historic university buildings is €12.50, or €7 excluding the library.
+Entry to the Paço das Escolas is free.

 Repúblicas de Coimbra